Attention

 where

-Proposition 6.4.3 can be generalized as follows.
-If a real \(n \times n\) matrix \(A\) has a non-real eigenvalue, there is always a rotation ‘hidden’ in the transformation \(T: \vect{x} \mapsto A\vect{x}\).
+Proposition 6.4.3 can be generalised as follows.
+If a real \(n \times n\)-matrix \(A\) has a non-real eigenvalue, there is always a rotation ‘hidden’ in the transformation \(T: \vect{x} \mapsto A\vect{x}\).

 Proposition 6.4.4

-Suppose the real \(n \times n\) matrix \(A\) has a complex eigenvalue \(\lambda = \alpha - \beta i\), with \(\beta \neq 0\).
+Suppose the real \(n \times n\)-matrix \(A\) has a complex eigenvalue \(\lambda = \alpha - \beta i\), with \(\beta \neq 0\).
 Then there exist two linearly independent real vectors \(\vect{u}\) and \(\vect{w}\) for which

 That means that the two-dimensional subspace \(S = \Span{\vect{u},\vect{w}}\) is invariant under the linear transformation \(T\) that has \(A\) as a standard matrix.